neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (optimality-theory)=
 ### Optimality Theory

-Remember observing and quantifying [vigilance behavior](../observation-and-analysis/observation)?
+Remember observing and quantifying [vigilance behavior in meerkats](activity-budget-assignment)?
 From an evolutionary perspective, let's think about how to understand vigilance behavior using an optimality theory model.

 ---
 > ⏳ 10

 Consider the two alternative phenotypes: *vigilant* and *not vigilant*.
 Let's start by including two factors in the model:
-- $t$ = time foraging (searching for and eating food)
+- time available to forage (searching for and eating food)
-- $e$ = probability of escaping a predator
+- probability of avoiding/escaping a predator

-***Q: In terms of time foraging and probability of escape from predation, what is the 'benefit' of being vigilant comparted to being not vigilant?***
+***Q: In terms of time foraging and probability of escape from predation, what is the 'benefit' of being vigilant compared to being not vigilant?***

-***Q: In terms of time foraging and probability of escape from predation, what is the 'cost' of being vigilant comparted to being not vigilant?***
+***Q: In terms of time foraging and probability of escape from predation, what is the 'cost' of being vigilant compared to being not vigilant?***

-***Q: In terms of time foraging and probability of escape from predation, what is the 'benefit' of being not vigilant comparted to being vigilant?***
+***Q: In terms of time foraging and probability of escape from predation, what is the 'benefit' of being not vigilant compared to being vigilant?***

-***Q: In terms of time foraging and probability of escape from predation, what is the 'cost' of being not vigilant comparted to being vigilant?***
+***Q: In terms of time foraging and probability of escape from predation, what is the 'cost' of being not vigilant compared to being vigilant?***

 We often come across evolutionary explanations in terms of *costs* and *benefits*.
 As you see from this example, these terms are relative.
 Therefore, it is more generalizable to talk in terms of *factors* rather than costs or benefits per se.